• Start

 DbCfg::from_env reads SURREALDB_HOST, SURREALDB_NAMESPACE, SURREALDB_NAME, SURREALDB_USER, and SURREALDB_PASSWORD from the environment or a .env file.

 Use sync against local or ephemeral databases where fast iteration matters and pruning is safe.
-Schema files are embedded at compile time with include_str!.
+Schema files are embedded at compile time with include_str!, then applied with the Sync builder.

 use anyhow::Result;